 Bestva DC grow lights are far less expensive than Kind LED K3 lights.

 - Likesuns Gooseneck LED Grow Light

-In case you want a purple grow light to illuminate your low-light houseplants, this gooseneck LED light would work well for you.
+If you are looking for a purple indoor plant grow light to illuminate your low-light houseplants, this gooseneck LED light will work well for you.

-The spectrum of this device is very balanced but it’s mostly rich in red and blue light.
-That’s why the overall light appears purple.
+The spectrum of this device is very balanced but it’s mostly rich in red light and blue light.
+That’s why the overall light appears purple in color.

-You can adjust the spectrum of the device between blue, red, and purple and the intensity between 10% and 100%, saving you some bucks in your electric bill.
+You can adjust the light spectrum of the device between blue, red, and purple.
+You can even adjust its light intensity between 10% and 100%, saving you some bucks in your electric bill.

 Likesuns also has a built-in timer that allows you to choose whether you want to keep your light on for 3, 9, or 12 hours a day.